kestr31/JSBSim-Dev-Env/README.md

-# JSBSim DevelopmenT Environment Container and SCript Tools
+# JSBSim DevelopmenT Environment Container and Script Tools

 - This repository contains a Dockerfile and a set of scripts to build a Docker container for JSBSim development.
 - The container is based on Ubuntu 22.04 LTS (jammy) and includes all the necessary tools to build and run JSBSim.